junxit/us-congress-bills-114/bill.md

 This Act may be cited as the “Taxpayers Right-To-Know Act”.

 ## § 2.
-Inventory of government programs
+Inventory of Government programs

 - **(a)** *In general* Section 1122(a) of title 31, United States Code, is amended—
   - **(1)** by redesignating paragraphs (1) and (2) as paragraphs (2) and (3), respectively;
   - **(2)** by inserting before paragraph (2), as so redesignated, the following:
-    > - **(1)** *Definition of program* For purposes of this subsection, the term “program” means an organized set of activities by 1 or more agencies directed toward a common purpose or goal.
+    > - **(1)** *Definition of program* For purposes of this subsection, the term program means an organized set of activities by one or more agencies directed toward a common purpose or goal.

   - **(3)** in paragraph (2), as so redesignated—
     - **(A)** by striking “In general.—Not later than October 1, 2012, the Office of Management and Budget shall” and inserting “Website and program inventory.—The Director of the Office of Management and Budget shall”;